ABOUT

 Vasectomy is a simple procedure that usually takes less than 20 minutes.
 Vasectomy should not be stressful and does not require a general anesthetic, with the patient able to talk comfortably throughout the vasectomy.
 Dr Anderson is the only person present during the vasectomy but with nursing staff available if anything is needed.
 Dr Anderson performs what is referred to as No-Scalpel Vasectomy (NSV) using the Li method – See FAQ.

 The patient may go home almost immediately after the vasectomy and can usually drive himself, although many elect to have their partner or a friend drive for them.
-But there is usually no real need to disrupt your partner or family for transport reasons although partners are very welcome to attend the consultation as are children.
+But there is usually no real need to disrupt your partner or family for transport reasons.
+Partners are very welcome to attend the consultation as are children.

 Both the initial consultation and the vasectomy attract Medicare rebates.

 A vasectomy does not give instant fertility control as there are still active sperm that need to be disposed of through ejaculation and the passage of time.
-To fulfil Australian requirements, a semen analysis is arranged at about 3- 4 months AND at least 20 ejaculations after the vasectomy to ensure that sperm are absent before the couple’s previous contraceptive measures are terminated.
+To fulfil Australian requirements, a semen analysis is arranged at about 3- 4 months AND at least 20 ejaculations after the vasectomy to ensure that sperm are absent before the previous contraceptive measures are terminated.
 Instructions for this check will be arranged at the time of vasectomy and there is no need for a further consultation – just a phone call to check the result one day after the specimen is submitted.
+But usually, Dr Anderson will have messaged you with the outcome before you ring.

 Patients are encouraged to contact Dr Anderson should they have any concerns following the vasectomy and he will be happy to speak with them or arrange a review if necessary.

-Dr Anderson offers the procedure on any day Monday to Friday and can usually accomodate your booking quite promptly.
+Dr Anderson offers the procedure on any day Tuesday to Friday.